univention/ucsschool-id-connector/docs/admin.rst

    Or, the target system may be unreachable due to network problems or incorrect configuration.

+The amount of files located in the trash directory is rising continuously If the queues can't handle transactions because of internal errors, this can mean that the |KLV| API on the target system may be unreachable or the |KLV| API has an incorrect configuration.
+   For more information, see :ref:`monitor-processing-interruption`.

 .. hint::

    The right period of time to trigger an alarm